Francisco Alarcón Estaba: Trajectory

-His poems, short stories and essays have been translated into several languages and published in different Latin American media, including Brazil, Argentina, Peru, México, Cuba as well as, in EUA, Europe and Australia.
+His poems, short stories and essays have been translated into several languages and published in different Latin American media, including Brazil, Argentina, Peru, Mexico, Cuba as well as, in the United States, Europe and Australia.

 His poetry work is part of "Como Ángeles en llamas.
 Algunas voces latinoamericanas del Siglo XX".

-Américo Martín has described his style as " centauric " or " integralistic'.
+Américo Martín has described his style as "centauric" or " integralistic'.

 Francisco Alarcón has more than fifty published books.